Xerez CD: Shield

-The crest received a second modification in the 2000s, where the tone of the color was changed, making it a little softer and with a lower saturation.
-This minor aesthetic change was made so that the crest will stand out more against the dark blue of the uniform.
-Occasionally the shield is shown outside the kit in the original darker tone.
+The shield received a second modification in the year 2000, where the tone of the color was changed, making it a little softer and with less saturation.
+This minor aesthetic change was made so that the shield would stand out more on the dark blue of the uniform.
+Occasionally, the shield is usually depicted outside the kit with the original darker tone.

-On May 31, 2017, it was announced that the patent for the crest, as well as the name "Xerez Club Deportivo" became part of Afición Xerecista.
+On 31 May 2017, it was announced that the patent of the shield, as well as the name "Xerez Club Deportivo", became part of Afición Xerecista.

-In September 2020, on occasion of a new and exciting sports project, the club's design and communication team decides to restyle the crest, eliminating the black lines of its predecessor, with a cleaner and more modern appearance.
-It has also been adapted to different versions, both positive and negative, to adapt perfectly to any format.
+In September 2020, for a new sports project, the club's design team decided to restyle the shield, eliminating the black outlines of its predecessor, with a cleaner and more current look.
+It was also adapted to different versions (positive and negative).